The Heat and the Hormones

 We went to my mother’s where the plan was for him to play a little while I came back home, got some work done, and possibly a little bit of peace and quiet.
 By this time, I had already been reduced to rocking tears-twice.

-Back to the heat and the hormones—it is hot here in South Carolina, and being now 6 months pregnant with the whole summer to go—it feels even hotter.
+Back to the heat and the hormones-it is hot here in South Carolina, and being now 6 months pregnant with the whole summer to go-it feels even hotter.
+You can imagine my sheer horror and disbelief when I got home to find that the AC wasn’t working.
+It was unbearable.
+All I can say is thank God for one hour heating & air conditioning, who fixed it for me almost instantly.
 My issues with temperature regulation are more pronounced during pregnancy, which I think is only normal since pregnant woman without sensory integration and temperature regulation issues are miserable in the hot summer months.
-The heat was beginning to really get to me, and the screaming and crying that the Tot was dishing out was not helping—preggo hormones added into the mix resulted in a very tearful day.
+The heat was beginning to really get to me, and the screaming and crying that the Tot was dishing out was not helping-preggo hormones added into the mix resulted in a very tearful day.

 When we arrived at my mother’s the Tot refused to get out of the car-he wanted “park park.”
 I had Aspie Teen with me who only wanted to get home to cool off, shower, and relax after a screaming Tot morning and now was dragged along to the park.
 Aspie Teen complained and moaned the entire time we were out, which was driving me crazy after the morning we had, and I was headed toward serious overload.

 OVERLOAD AND MAMA MELTDOWN